Meneer-de-Bruin/WCT-API/apis/api-target_GET.rst

 | access      |
 +-------------+

-The following information is always returned: target-id, creationDate and name.
+When a part is retrieved the following infomation is always returned: target-id, creationDate and name.

 Header
 ------